 Step 2: What to Do If You Have No Rental Car Coverage

 The first thing to do is call the other driver’s insurance company and find out if they carry any coverage.

-However, you will need to discuss the claim with them before they provide you with information about rental car coverage.
+However, you will need to discuss the claim with them before they provide you with information about reimbursement for a rental car.
 Ideally, their driver has already admitted fault.
 If not, then they will need to wait for the police report to confirm their driver is at fault.

 They will also try to determine whether you contributed to the accident, or could have been driving differently, in an attempt to hold you partially at fault for the accident.
 Keep that in mind when discussing the claim with the at-fault driver’s adjuster.